Feature flag best practices in a nutshell

-Some feature toggle lifetime statistics first
+Some feature flag lifetime statistics first

 What is the range of lifetimes of a feature flag?
 This was a question ignited by Kent Beck on twitter, and triggered our curiosity here at Unleash.

-- Release toggles
+- Release flags

-- Experiment toggles
+- Experiment flags

-- Operational toggles
+- Operational flags

-In this blog post by Peter Hodgson, a fourth category, «Permission feature toggles» are also introduced.
+In this blog post by Peter Hodgson, a fourth category, «Permission feature flags» are also introduced.
 This category is to enable features to certain sets of users, e.g. Alpha users, premium features to VIP customers, and similar.
-We in Unleash will argue that this is not a good practice to use feature toggles for your up-sell purposes.
+We in Unleash will argue that this is not a good practice to use feature flags for your up-sell purposes.
 When you are providing premium features to your premium customers, you need to make sure you can easily track this in your CRM system.
-Obviously, you could integrate your favorite feature toggle management system with your back-office systems.
+Obviously, you could integrate your favorite feature flag management system with your back-office systems.
 Then again, we believe you should aim for best-of-breed systems to operate your business.